TimPushkin/netter/README.md

 After launch, import a network from a supported format using the top menu bar.

+## General IO information

-## Network format
+### Network specifications

 Networks supported by Netter have the following properties:

-- Links are unweighted and undirected
+- Links are unweighted and undirected.

-- Self-loops are allowed
+- Self-loops are allowed.

-- Unconnected networks are allowed
+- Unconnected networks are allowed.

-- Multiple (or "parallel") links are not allowed
+- Multiple (or "parallel") links are not allowed.

-- Nodes are defined by unique IDs (non-negative whole numbers)
+- Nodes are defined by unique IDs (non-negative whole numbers).

-- Nodes have community (a non-negative whole number) and centrality (a non-negative decimal number) as their main characteristics
+- Nodes have community (a non-negative whole number) and centrality (a non-negative decimal number) as their main characteristics.

-- Nodes have two-dimensional coordinates (decimal numbers) for the purpose of network layout
+- Nodes have two-dimensional coordinates (decimal numbers) for the purpose of network layout.

-- If a there is a node with ID _N_ in a network, then all the nodes with IDs from _0_ to _N - 1_ are also in the network
+- If there is a node with ID _N_ in a network, then all the nodes with IDs from _0_ to _N - 1_ are also in the network.

+### Input

 To match the properties above, all input formats have the following properties:

-- The format is divided into two parts: links description and nodes description.
-Node description is fully optional
+- The format is divided into two parts: links' description and nodes' description.

-- A link is defined by the IDs of the two nodes it is connecting (the IDs may be equal, and then it is a self-loop link)
+- A link is defined by the IDs of the two nodes it is connecting (the IDs may be equal, then it is a self-looped link).

-- When a link is added to a network, its incident nodes are also automatically added with the default characteristics, which are: 0 for community, 1.0 for centrality, and (0.0, 0.0) for coordinates
+- When a link is added to a network, its incident nodes are also automatically added with the default characteristics, which are: 0 for community, 1.0 for centrality, and (0.0, 0.0) for coordinates.

 - A node is defined by its unique ID and its main characteristics (community and centrality).
-Optionally, coordinates may also be provided
+Optionally, coordinates may also be provided.

-- When a node with ID _N_ is added (either by adding an incident link or by providing its description), all the missing nodes with IDs from _0_ to _N - 1_ are also automatically added with the default characteristics
+- When a node with ID _N_ is added (either by adding an incident link or by providing its description), all the missing nodes with IDs from _0_ to _N - 1_ are also automatically added with the default characteristics.

+### Output

-All export formats have the following properties:
+All output formats have the following properties:

-- All links are included for export, just like in the import format
+- All links are included for export, just like in the import format.

-- All nodes are included for export, and for each node its ID and all of its characteristics (including its coordinates) are exported
+- All nodes are included for export, and for each node its ID and all of its characteristics (including its coordinates) are exported.

-## Input / export formats
+## Import - export format specifications

-### Text file
+### Plain text file

-    TODO
+Input is divided into two blocks: links' description and nodes' description, both of which are optional.
+The blocks should be divided with an empty line.
+After the second block there may be either an end of file or an empty line.
+If it is an empty line, any information after it is not taken into account.

+Each line in the links' description block must consist of two IDs separated with a whitespace - these are the IDs of the nodes, which are connected by a link being described.
+If no further information about the nodes is provided, all of these nodes will have the default parameters.
+If repetitive links occur in an imported file, only one of them will be added to the network.

+In the following example three links - 4-6, 0-1, and 0-10 - will be added to the resulting network (remember, that the network will contain all the skipped nodes too):

+    4 6
+    6 4
+    1 0
+    0 8

+Each line in the nodes' description must consist of either 3 or 5 columns separated with a whitespace (lines with different columns number may be mixed).
+In both cases the first column represents the ID of a node being described, the second represents its community, and the third represents its centrality.
+If the line consists of 5 columns, then the last two represent the coordinates of the node: first x and then y.
+If several lines describe a node with the same ID, then only the last one will have an effect.

+In the following example two nodes - the first one with ID 2, from community 0, with centrality of 0.0, with coordinates (0.0, 0.0), and the second one with ID 4, from community 3, with centrality of 5.0, and with coordinates (0.0, 0.0) -
+are created (remember, that the resulting network will contain all the skipped nodes too):

+    4 2 1.2
+    2 0 0.0 4.6 -22
+    4 3 5

+The examples above will be successfully imported separately (into different networks), although the second one must contain a blank line before it.
+Combining these examples, we will get a single input, that will be also successfully imported (into a single network):

+    4 6
+    6 4
+    1 0
+    0 8

+    4 2 1.2
+    2 0 0.0 4.6 -22
+    4 3 5

+More examples of the correct inputs may be found in the [test resource files](https://github.com/TimPushkin/netter/tree/dev/src/test/resources/txt-inputs).

 ### SQLite